 Without Mary and her family, without their friendship for Phil, without their help, my family — all of us who are Phil’s cousins — would have missed out on so much.

-So, on this Memorial Day 2017, we note how grateful we are for all those who have given their all in the cause of freedom and we pause to honor them and offer our thanks.
+So, on this Memorial Day 2018, as we have in prior years, we note how grateful we are for all those who have given their all in the cause of freedom and we pause to honor them and offer our thanks.

-But we note as well how grateful we are and we pause once again, as well, to honor those who have remembered our fallen when we ourselves could not.
+But we note as well how grateful we are and we pause once again, as we have in prior years, to honor those who have remembered our fallen when we ourselves could not.

 - “An act making May thirtieth a holiday in the District of Columbia,” 25 Stat.
 353 (23 Feb 1888). ↩

 - “An Act To provide for uniform annual observances of certain legal public holidays on Mondays, and for other purposes,” 82 Stat.
 250 (28 June 1968).
 Veteran’s Day was moved back to the 11th of November in 1975.
 “An Act To redesignate November 11 of each year as Veterans Day and to make such day a legal public holiday,” 89 Stat.
 479 (18 Sep 1975). ↩